-- 5.2.1 Key Measurement Principles and sub-minimum requirements under statement 400 are applicable to this statement. - 5.2.2 In calculating the compliance of a measured entity the following Net Profit After Tax (NPAT) target applies unless: - 5.2.2.1 the company does not make a profit in the last year or on average over the last five years. - 5.2.2.2 the net profit margin is less than a quarter of the norm in the industry. - 5.2.3.
-If the turnover is to be used, the target will be set at: - 5.2.3.1 2% x indicative profit margin (NPAT/turnover) x turnover. - 5.2.3.2 indicative profit margin is the profit margin in the last year where the company's profit margin is at least one quarter of the industry norm. - 5.2.4 Any interpretation or calculation of a QSE's score for Enterprise and Supplier Development must be made in accordance with statement 400. - STATEMENT 605: SOCIO-ECONOMIC DEVELOPMENT CONTRIBUTIONS FOR QSE's - 6.1 THE QSE SOCIO-ECONOMIC DEVELOPMENT (SED) SCORECARD - 6.1.1 In calculating the compliance of a Measured Entity the following Net Profit After Tax (NPAT) target applies unless: - 6.1.1.1 The NPAT or average target applies unless: - 6.1.1.2 the company does not make a profit in the last year or on average over the last five years. - 6.1.1.3 the net profit margin is less than a quarter of the norm in the industry.
+- 7.2.
+Key Measurement Principles and sub-minimum requirements - 7.2.1.
+Key Measurement Principles and sub-minimum requirements under Statement AICT400 are applicable to this Statement. - 7.2.2.
+In calculating the compliance of a Measured Entity the following Net Profit After Tax (NPAT) target applies unless: - 7.2.2.1. the company does not make a profit in the measurement period or on average over the last five years. - 7.2.2.2. the net profit margin is less than a quarter of the norm in the industry. - 7.2.3.
+If the turnover is to be used, the target will be set at: - 7.2.3.1.
+2% x Indicative Profit Margin (NPAT/turnover) x turnover. - 7.2.3.2.
+Indicative Profit Margin is the profit margin in the measured period where the company's profit margin is at least one quarter of the industry norm.